 A knowledge of Romanian enhances travel experiences throughout Romania and Moldova, where it is the primary language.
 Speaking Romanian facilitates deeper cultural immersion, allowing travelers to connect authentically with locals, understand traditional customs, and appreciate regional cuisine.
-In a globalized economy, proficiency in Romanian can also be advantageous, especially in sectors like IT, engineering, and healthcare, where Romania plays a significant role.
+In a globalized economy, proficiency in Romanian can also be advantageous, especially in sectors like IT, engineering, and healthcare.

 My Own Personal Experience with Romania

 I had the opportunity to live in Romania in 2004, and I enjoyed my time there.
-Bucharest is a sprawling, vibrant capital of 2 million that has a lot to offer to tourists.
-The city’s architecture, in a neoclassical style, was inspired by the former leader Nicolae Ceaușescu’s visit to Pyongyang, North Korea, in the 1970s.
-The city is still occasionally referred to as “Little Paris,” especially when discussing its historical and cultural heritage.
-Although the city has evolved significantly over the years, developing its own unique identity, the nickname remains a nostalgic reference to a period when Bucharest was heavily influenced by French architecture and culture.
+Bucharest is a sprawling, vibrant capital of approximately 2 million residents that offers much to visitors.
+The city’s architecture, influenced in part by Nicolae Ceaușescu’s visit to Pyongyang in the 1970s, led to large-scale neoclassical development.
+Bucharest is still occasionally referred to as “Little Paris” when discussing its historical and cultural heritage.

-Romanians seemed sane, too.
+Romanians appeared grounded and welcoming.
 I never once felt in danger.
-The country gave the impression of being one large family, and this collective spirit of unity may explain the rarity of violence among Romanians themselves.
+The country gave the impression of a closely connected society, which may help explain the rarity of violent crime.

 Beautiful Romanian Words